||University of Connecticut Age Act Committee: Policy and Procedures

 VI.
 Grievance Procedures:

-A. Complaints of Age Discrimination may be filed internally, at the Office of Institutional Equity (OIE), within 90 calendar days after the conduct complained of occurred or within the time the person reasonably becomes aware that conduct may be discriminatory, by calling (860) 486-2943 or writing to the OIE at the University of Connecticut; Wood Hall, 1st Floor, Unit 4175; 241 Glenbrook Road; Storrs, CT 06269-4175.
+A. Complaints of Age Discrimination may be filed internally, at the Office of Institutional Equity (OIE), by calling (860) 486-2943, by writing to OIE at the University of Connecticut; Wood Hall, 1st Floor, Unit 4175; 241 Glenbrook Road; Storrs, CT 06269-4175 or by emailing OIE at firstname.lastname@example.org.

 B. Students also have the right to file a complaint with the Office of Civil Rights, within 180 days from the time the incident occurred at Office for Civil Rights, U.S. Department of Education; 8th Floor, 5 Post Office Square; Boston, MA 02109-3921.